 The current “housing shortage” in Greater Victoria continues to be a hot topic for all levels of government.

-In Oak Bay, for example, Mayor and Council want a housing plan and have already completed studies on housing needs and secondary suites.
-This work could be a pathway to regulating secondary suites as a form of accessible housing.
+In Oak Bay, for example, Mayor and Council want a housing plan and have already completed studies on housing needs and are completing public engagement on infill housing and nearing completion on secondary suites.
+This work has been a pathway to regulating secondary suites as a form of accessible housing and a rental option.
 Oak Bay is one of the last municipalities in the region to formally recognize secondary suites as part of its housing stock.
 This despite over 700 suites known to exist within its neighbourhoods.

 Just a few months ago, Oak Bay’s vacancy rate was about 0.02%, compared to 1.04% in the region.
 These figures, combined with Oak Bay’s limited options for housing, intensifies the struggle to find suitable accommodation.
 This is especially true for rental accommodation.